GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 30.
-All laud and praise with heart and voice
+Voice Text: The XXX psalme.
+All laude and praise with hart and voyce

 General Note